projecte-aina/spacy/README.md

 Demo a: http://temu.bsc.es:8080

-### Official catalan spacy models from Explosion coming soon with version 3.1.0
+### Official catalan spacy models from Explosion now out with version 3.1.0
 ### BSC will continue generating its own, more experimental, models for quicker development cycles and testing new capabilities

 # Versions